Stuycs-K/final-project-9-naamidt-chowdhuryf/WORKLOG.md

 HW - Added the field for Bell in the Battle class as well as allowing learnsets to have multiple moves learned even if they are\
 counted as "the same level"

+### 6/7/23

+CW - Presented Demo and talked about some future plans with Bell HW - Drafted implementation for stat stage boosts/status effects on notepad

+### 6/8/23

+HW - Continued to draft implementation and trying to not do everything manually

+### 6/9/23

+CW - Realized that it was pointless and thought of how to add everything to the spreadsheed manually and manageably\
+HW - Started adding some things in manually before getting into issues since I forgot some moves could have multiple effects

+### 6/10-11/23

+HW - Working on actually added stat stage boosts, status effects, better turn-based system, AI, more sprites, spreadsheets, etc

 ## Fishan Chowdhury (Bell)

 ### 5/23/23